Festive

 and covered their faces with a mask.
 They held an osier stake in their hands,

-out those houses, the inhabitants of which were busy working with pumpkin seeds
+sought out those houses, the inhabitants of which were busy working with

-and picking feathers.
-These eerie figures rattled their chains, which were
+pumpkin seeds and picking feathers.
+These eerie figures rattled their chains,

-bound around their waists, in order to scare the girls.
-Furthermore, they used
+which were bound around their waists, in order to scare the girls.
+Furthermore,

-to hit the naughty children with the osier stake; however, they gave walnuts
+they used to hit the naughty children with the osier stake; however, they gave

 On Saint Lucian’s Day (Dec 13) women were